rafikalid/js-component/README.md

 ```
 To prevent confusion with future HTML tags, your tagName should contain at least one "-"

+## Define component that needs to be initialized
+If the content of your component needs to be initialized (ie: set innerHTML), use `Component.defineInit` instead of `Component.define`

 ## Get Component class
 ```javascript
 var MyComponentClass= Component.get('component-tag-name');